pumzy/Invoke/docs/README.md

 # Development README for Invoke

+_A note: Many of the specifications outlined in this proposal were not designed to be achieved in the allocated two weeks, and may represent post presentation ambitions for this site._

 ## Minimum Viable Product

 _Modelled after Soundcloud.com, this website will allow users to seamlessly listen to their favourite music, as well as upload their original content_